 - Learn to use the internet safely.

-If you are fortunate enough to be able to identify exactly how your password was compromised (it’s not common), then absolutely take measures so that it never happens again.
+If you are fortunate enough to be able to identify exactly how your password was compromised (it’s not common), then absolutely take measures so it never happens again.

-If the seven steps above seem too daunting or confusing, then definitely get help.
+If the steps above seem too daunting or confusing, then definitely get help.
 Find someone who can help you get out of the situation by working through the steps above.

-While you’re at it, find someone who can help you set up a more secure system for your email and can advise you on the steps that you need to take to prevent this from happening again.
+While you’re at it, find someone who can help you set up a more secure system for your email and advise you on the steps you need to take to prevent this from happening again.

 And then follow those steps.

 Yes, additional security can be seen as an inconvenience.
-In my opinion, dealing with a hacked email account is significantly more inconvenient and occasionally downright dangerous.
+In my opinion, dealing with a hacked email account is significantly more inconvenient, and occasionally downright dangerous.
 It’s worth the trouble to do things right.